aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

-For the description of this property, please see \#getAxisBetweenCategories().getAxisBetweenCategories()
+For the description of this property, please see [getAxisBetweenCategories()](../../com.aspose.cells/axis\#getAxisBetweenCategories--)

 **Parameters:**
 | Parameter | Type | Description |